-Life insurance will in most cases secure the lifestyle or wealth of your family.
-In some cases, your family get to be in a better financial position.
+Life insurance will in most cases secure the lifestyle or wealth of your family when you pass on.
+In some cases, your family get to be in a better financial position after you die.

 There are multiple reasons why you need a life insurance policy.
 Here are the reasons why you may need it :